 Q. Do you have an option for DIY’ers?

 A. Sure!
-I fully support do it yourself projects but you may need some direction.
-My DIY consultation includes a full walk through of all of your spaces.
-I take notes, identifying trouble zones, potential solutions while listening to your needs and desired goals.
-I will provide an assessment and full plan of action including priorities, possible supplies to consider as well as resources specific to your area.
-The consultation typically lasts 1-2 hours and is followed up via email/snail mail and two 15 minute phone support sessions as needed.
-The fee is $200.00.
+I fully support do it yourself projects, but you may need some direction.
+My DIY consultation includes a full walk-through of all of your spaces.
+I take notes, identifying trouble zone and potential solutions, while listening to your needs and desired goals.
+I will provide a verbal assessment and a written plan of action including priorities, possible supplies to consider, as well as resources specific to your area.
+The consultation typically lasts 1-2 hours and is followed up via email/snail mail and two 15-minute phone/video support sessions as needed.
+The fee is $250.00.

 Q. Do you work outside of typical business hours?

-A. My schedule is flexible in that I can arrange to meet and work with you when you have free time which includes weekends and sometimes evenings.
+A. My schedule is flexible, in that I can arrange to meet and work with you when you have free time, which includes weekends.
 Sessions are typically booked in am and pm blocks.
 For instance, 9:00 am – 1:00 pm or 2:00 pm – 6:00 pm.
 I usually only book one session per day on weekends.

 Q. Do you provide hands-on services?